|IT Based Tactics||✓|

 - “Two Notch Merchants Band Together to Improve Safety, Boost Image of Area”, The State (Columbia, S.C.), December 30 2009.

-Sex Trafficking in the Area:
+Child Sexual Exploitation and Sex Trafficking in the Area:

 - “Columbia Man, 2 Other South Carolinians Indicted in Under-Aged Prostitution-Related Conspiracy”, The State (Columbia, S.C.), August 21 2012.